Iterative projection method for unsteady Navier-Stokes equations with high Reynolds numbers: Declarations

-K. Zhao was partially supported by the Simons Foundation Collaboration Grant for Mathematicians No. 413028.
-J. Wu was partially supported by the National Science Foundation of USA under grant DMS 2104682 and the AT\&T Foundation at Oklahoma State University.
-W. Hu was partially supported by the NSF grant DMS-2111486.
-This work was supported in part by computational resources and services provided by HPCC of the Institute for Cyber-Enabled Research at Michigan State University through a collaboration program of Central Michigan University, USA.
+{\bf Funding} \quad X. Zheng was partially supported by NSF grant DMS-2309747.
+K. Zhao was partially supported by the Simons Foundation Collaboration Grant for Mathematicians No.\,413028.
+J. Wu was partially supported by NSF grants DMS-2104682 and DMS-2309748.
+W. Hu was partially supported by the NSF grants DMS-2005696 (previously DMS-1813570), DMS-2111486 and DMS-2205117.